Stillbirth and Maternal Death

 If you are faced with life-altering changes, medical costs and concerns, you deserve to know the truth and to obtain financial security for the costs you are facing because of medical errors.

-SOME OF PEGALIS & ERICKSON’S RESULTS IN BIRTH INJURY & OBSTETRICAL CASES
+SOME OF PEGALIS LAW GROUP’S RESULTS IN BIRTH INJURY & OBSTETRICAL CASES

 $114 million dollar jury verdict for a young mother who suffered extensive brain damage due to improper intubation